 • Salkantay Trek 4 days and 3 nights.- The hike starts in Soraypampa, visits the amazing Humantay Lake and Salkantay pass, and arrives at Machu Picchu after 3 days of the hike.
 On the last day, you will visit Machu Picchu and return to Cusco on the panoramic trains (Vistadome or 360°).
 The Total hiking distance is 44km/28 mi, and this doesn’t include the walking tour around Machu Picchu

 • Salkantay Trek 5 days and 4 nights.- The ultimate Salkantay Trek starts in Soraypamapa Village, arrives at Humantay Lake, Salkantay Pass, and allows camp for 1 night in Llaqtapata, a unique archeological site located on a mountain top right in front of Machu Picchu.
-The Total Hiking distance is 60km/38 mi, only for the 4 days hiking tour.
+The total hiking distance is 60km/38 mi for the 4-day hiking tour.
 On the 5th day, this is a walking tour of Machu Picchu.

-This trek offers different landscapes as well as different ecosystems and temperatures; the weather varies throughout the year depending if you are hiking during the dry season (April to October) or wet season (November to March); the temperatures will rise slightly during the wet season as is summer in the Southern hemisphere.
+The Salkantay Trek weather varies throughout the year depending if you are hiking during the dry season (April to October) or wet season (November to March); the temperatures will rise slightly during the wet season, as is summer in the Southern hemisphere.
+The trek goes through different ecosystems and altitudes, which means you get a radical change in weather.
+The minimum temperature can reach 0°C in the mountains and a maximum of 24°C in the cloud forest.

-Day 1: During the first day of the trek, the temperatures will be from 18°C/64°F maximum during day time and will drop below 0°C/ 32°F at night time.
+Day 1: During the first day of the trek, the temperatures will be from 18°C/64°F maximum during daytime and will drop below 0 °C/ 32°F at night.
 It’s essential to have warm clothes as the temperature will drop when the sun sinks or gets cloudy.
-High places like Humantay lake are always chili, even with the sun.
+High places like Humantay Lake are always chilly, even with the sun.

 The temperature will increase in the second part of the day as we enter below the tree line (below 3000m).
 Here, we will start descending quickly to the second campsite in the Cloud Forest.
-The temperatures will be from 24°C/75°F during day time and 10°C/ 50°F at night time.
+The temperatures will be from 24°C/75°F during the day and 10°C/ 50°F at night.

 Day 4: The last day of hiking starts as the day before in the Cloud Forest as we lower even more until we reach Aguas Calientes town with an average temperature range between 12ºC/54ºF and 24ºC/75ºF